h0nza/tcl-hacks/getline/README.md

 ## STATUS:

- - state-management bugs have been introduced, causing too many overdraws and multi-line to go wiggy
-   - fixable, specifically by examining the Getlines/Getline inheritance relationship
+ - redraws too much
+ - yeah it's slow, have you tried taking out the [after 10] in tty::emit?
- - still needs a little bit of factoring to make a loadable module
+ - still needs a little bit of factoring to make a well-behaved loadable module
  - most of core functionality is there and "tested" - see top of getline.tcl for details
+ - I might want to specially name the exposable commands - eg :forth ?
+ - a call graph would be pretty neat to see

 !IMPORTANT!: call [getline] from inside a coroutine, so it can yield to the event loop.
 If you prefer a callback style, it's just a few lines of code: